 Our awards were held in a local arts venue outside of the University with local businesses providing prizes.
 The awards were featured in the local media and the competition continues to be a highlight of many of the media students’ experiences whilst studying media at the University.

 During the same period, the BA Journalism course was seeking NCTJ (National Council for the Training of Journalists) accreditation, to support this application I created an online news platform which featured streamed media from our TV and radio studios as well as regular news posts from all Journalism students.
 This was central to the course news days and supported the BA Journalism course’s successful application for NCTJ in 2015.

 During my last two years working as a ‘Technical Demonstrator’ at the University, I also delivered a level 5 module ‘Web Site Design’ within the programme of ‘Business Computing (Web Design) BSc (Hons)’.
-This module was focused on improving students abilities in graphic design and website creation.
-Working alongside the module leader Julia Vernon I redesigned the module activities and the resulting feedback from students and the module leader were very positive.
+This module was focused on improving students’ abilities in graphic design and website creation.
+Working alongside the module leader Julia Vernon I redesigned the module activities, the resulting feedback from students and the module leader was very positive.

 - First and foremost I am a problem solver, by this I mean I am inquisitive and analytical.
 Working in education and particularly in the role of a Learning Technologist provides me with many opportunities to work on complex and interesting problems.

 - Secondly, I have an empathic approach to others’ learning and I enjoy translating complex problems into supportive interactions and activities through which I can help to support others’ learning.